CodeWithJV/holochain-challenge-3/README.md

 - A check if an agent can create a comment
 - A check if an agent cannot create more than three comments during the test

+Tryorama doesn't have great time manipulation but you can use the [pause](https://github.com/holochain/tryorama/blob/main/docs/tryorama.pause.md) function

 #### 2. Create a validation rule for only allowing agents to update there own comments